Business roadmaps can take on countless forms—depending on the business function the roadmapper is in charge of.

 For super-speedy businesses barreling towards major growth by the end of the year, a business development roadmap is an ideal asset for your toolkit.
 This roadmap highlights the essential tasks that contribute to rapid revenue and market-share growth, often in a one-year timeframe.

-Sales, marketing and product champion this roadmap as they use this tool to plan and communicate their business development projects that play a hand in aggressive business growth.
+Sales, marketing, and product teams champion this roadmap, as they use this tool to plan and communicate their business development projects that play a hand in aggressive business growth.
 For example, sales can use this roadmap to visualize their “land and expand” strategies, while product can outline initiatives like a referral program or live chat that will capture more customers—and ultimately rake in $$.

 Milestones can clearly highlight the KPIs the business wants to hit during this growth period, thereby giving your teams specific goals (and deadlines) to strive towards.
 On top of that, you can also explicitly communicate external factors, like changes to privacy laws or updates to a certain OS, that could muddy the “biz dev” waters.